Qarik-Group/operator-workshop/student/lab-3/README.md

 ```

 6. As you may have noticed now, it is common to get your `cloud-config` ready
 before you deploy.
-Check your deployment repo for any examples or reference
+Each deployment repo comes with examples or reference
 material before you prepare you deployment.
 We're using the
 [bosh-lite cloud-config][cf-cc] for our deploy.